dotnet/docs-aspire/docs/real-time/azure-signalr-scenario.md

 # .NET Aspire support for Azure SignalR Service

-In this article, you learn how to use .NET Aspire to model Azure SignalR Service resources.
+In this article, you learn how to use .NET Aspire to express an Azure SignalR Service resource.
+Like other Azure resources expressed within the .NET Aspire app model, you benefit from simple provisioning and deployment with `azd`.

 ## Get started